 At the same time, budgeting apps are a business just like anything else.
 Sometimes, those business models don’t work out, like the online lending company Prosper’s own budgeting app.
 Rather than spreading itself too thin among different areas of financial management, Prosper closed down its budgeting app in 2017 to focus more on the lending side of its business.

 More commonly, though, budgeting apps are acquired by other companies.
 For example, the budgeting app Level Money was acquired by Capital One in 2015, and then closed down in 2017.

 A bank will often absorb a budgeting app and rebrand it as one of many offerings within its platform.
 This makes the bank more competitive, helping it attract more customers.
 More importantly, they can sneakily bring new customers into the fold through the rebranded app for the bank.

 That’s exactly what’s happening to Clarity Money.
 Marcus by Goldman Sachs bought up the company, and now it’s being merged with the bank.
 It’ll be rebranded as “Marcus Insights.”

 Clarity Money is a budgeting app that focuses on giving you a snapshot picture of your finances.
 It does this in a aesthetically beautiful way.
 For example, when you log in, you’ll see a smoothly-designed series of boxes.
 These boxes each show a little snippet of information, such as:

 - A breakdown of your spending in different categories

 This allows you a quick snapshot into your overall financial picture with a small dose of motivation.
-Clarity Money also briefly offered a service that allowed you to cancel recurring subscriptions directly through the app, although it’s no longer offered.
+Clarity Money also offered a service that allowed you to cancel recurring subscriptions directly through the app.
+That feature, however, has been discontinued in recent months.

 Alternatives to Clarity Money